ericness/when_i_work_code_challenge/README.md

 # Output

 The output CSV file is a pivot table with `user_id` as the row label, `path` as the column label and the sum of `length` in each cell.
+The number of columns in the output file varies with the set of paths that exist in the input files.
 An example of a small output file is:

 user_id | /about | /features/desktop | /tutorial/step-four
 --- | --- | --- | ---